Tetroit/Tetra-Unity-Shaders/README.md

 # Tetra Unity Shaders
-A collection of shaders made on Unity
+A collection of shaders made on Unity<br>
-TO use, simply clone this repo in your Unity "Assets" folder
+To use, simply clone this repo in your Unity "Assets" folder
 ***
 # Contents
 ## Shaders